cpakennedy/cpakennedy.github.io/index.md

 permalink: /
 ---

-I'm currently a PhD student in mathematics at the University of Toronto.
-When I'm not studying mathematics, I enjoy the search for untracked powder and big mountain lines in Western Canada.
+I'm a PhD student in mathematics at the University of Toronto.
+I enjoy the search for untracked powder and big mountain lines in Western Canada.

 Contact
 ======